hahaheihei09/xiong-lab.github.io/content/tour/index.md

               brightness: 0.5
           position: center
           color: '#333'
-      - title: Testing the spraying robot at a commercial farm in Inner Mongolia.
+      - title:
-        content: 'The robot runs automatically and can save 50% of labor in spraying!'
+        content: 'The spraying robot runs automatically and can save 50% of labor in spraying!'
         align: left
         background:
           image: